bebehei/backup-with-borg/README.md

 backup
 ```

 Create a new archive and then prune the repository archives.
 (Wraps `do-create` and `do-prune`.
-This can also be accomplished by simply invoking `backup`, e.g.: `/usr/local/bin/backup`.)
+This can also be accomplished by simply invoking `backup`,
+which if you have installed `backup-with-borg` to the default location will be `/usr/local/bin/backup`.)

 ### Wrapper

 You also can use native `borg` commands like `list` or mount.
 These will respect the exported `BORG_*` variables.
 So a plain `backup list` will list all of your current archives in the configured repository.
+If you want to execute `borg list` (or any other borg commands) on a specific borg archive, make sure you prepend two colons to the repository name.
+As an example:

+    # List borg archives, in this case there is one entry listed
+    $ backup list
+    testvm-full-2019-05-21T06:30:00 Tue, 2019-05-21 06:30:00 [HASH]
+    testvm-full-2019-05-21T07:30:00 Tue, 2019-05-21 07:30:00 [HASH]

+    # Pull info from this specific borg archive:
+    $ backup info ::testvm-full-2019-05-21T07:30:00

+    # Run a diff against two borg archives:
+    $ backup diff ::testvm-full-2019-05-21T06:30:00 testvm-full-2019-05-21T07:30:00

 ### Different configurations